Can You Use A Cash-Out Refinance To Buy A Second Home?

 Key Takeaways

-- Yes, you can use a cash-out refinance to buy a second home.
+- You can generally use cash-out refinance proceeds to help buy a second home, including for a down payment or closing costs.

-There generally aren’t restrictions on how you use that money.
-Many homeowners put their cash toward home renovations, high-interest debt consolidation, or other major expenses.
+There generally are not restrictions on how you use the cash after closing.
+Many homeowners use the proceeds for home renovations, high-interest debt consolidation, major expenses or another real estate purchase.

 That means you can use a cash-out refinance to buy a second home.
-Depending on the amount of equity you have in your current home, a cash-out refinance could pay for a substantial down payment or, in some cases, an entire second home or investment property.
+Depending on the amount of equity you have in your current home, a cash-out refinance could help fund a substantial down payment, closing costs or, in some cases, the full purchase price of a second home.

-But just because you can use a cash-out refinance this way doesn’t always mean you should.
-The strategy raises the balance on your primary home, increases your long-term borrowing costs, and puts your main residence on the line if the new payment becomes difficult to manage.
+But just because you can use a cash-out refinance this way does not always mean you should.
+The strategy raises the balance on your primary home, can increase long-term borrowing costs and puts your main residence at risk if the larger payment becomes difficult to manage.

 A cash-out refinance is a new mortgage that pays off your current mortgage and replaces it with a larger one.

 The difference between the old loan balance and the new loan amount is paid to you in cash at closing.
-Borrowers often use those proceeds for home improvements, debt consolidation, or other major expenses.
+The CFPB explains that a cash-out refinance lets homeowners tap equity, but using mortgage debt for other debts or expenses can increase foreclosure risk if payments become unaffordable.

 In practice, you can use the proceeds for:

 - Refinance your current primary residence with a larger mortgage.
-Okay, we know that’s a huge step in and of itself, so check out our guide on getting a cash-out refinance if you want to know more.
+If you want more detail on the first step, read our guide on getting a cash-out refinance.

 - Receive cash proceeds at closing.